Art

 Pre-requisites: junior standing.

-This course explores the relationships between collective art-making and civic engagement.
-Students will carefully consider the history, ethics, and implementation of community engaged art practices and then meet with local organizations and artists to better understand the arts and communities specific to our region.
-Drawing from a variety of practices including site-specific performance and public art, we will develop context specific approaches to art making and community development.
+Explores the relationships between collective art-making and civic engagement.
+Students carefully consider the history, ethics, and implementation of community engaged art practices and then meet with local organizations and artists to better understand the arts and communities specific to the region.
+Drawing from a variety of practices including site-specific performance and public art, we develop context specific approaches to art making and community development.

 ART 407.
 ART AS SOCIAL ACT.
 5 Credits.